 The plan is intended to help you, as an eligible student and your covered dependents pay for the cost of healthcare.
 The plan does not pay for all of your healthcare.
 For example, you are required to timely pay your premiums for the plan.

-You may also be required to pay deductibles, copayments, and coinsurance.
-Coverage is provided under the plan pursuant to applicable laws and is limited to those services, supplies, and/or drugs that may be legally performed, prescribed, or dispensed by a licensed health care provider, supplier, or pharmacy.
+Coverage is provided under this plan pursuant to applicable laws and is limited to those services, supplies and/or drugs that may be legally performed, prescribed or dispensed by a licensed health care provider, supplier or pharmacy.